Effective Opioid Treatment in San Francisco

 In 2014, prescription opiates killed more people than heroin.
-However, heroin is now especially prevalent in San Francisco, with an estimated 22,000 people currently using.
+However, heroin is now especially prevalent in San Francisco, with an estimated 22,000 people currently using it.
 Each year, heroin use and opioid addiction only worsen.
-Injecting heroin is the fastest way to feel the effects of the drug, but it is also the riskiest method of use.
-Not only is the risk of overdose substantially increased, but there are additional medical risks including HIV and hepatitis C.
+Injecting heroin is the fastest way to feel the drug’s effects, but it is also the riskiest method of use.
+Not only is the risk of overdose substantially increased, but there are additional medical risks, including HIV and hepatitis C.

-In 2016, The San Francisco Department of Health released a report showing naloxone decreased the number of overdose deaths and emergency room visits.
+In 2016, the San Francisco Department of Health released a report showing naloxone decreased overdose deaths and emergency room visits.
 Primary care physicians began prescribing naloxone alongside opiate painkillers as a preventive measure for long-term chronic pain patients.
 In particular, patients that received naloxone had an average of 47% fewer ER visits for opioid-related issues.

 Naloxone is also available at pharmacies without a prescription.
-In addition, the health department decided to provide naloxone training to librarians.
-Their goal was to ensure that those who were likely to witness an overdose would be able to intervene.
+Also, the health department decided to provide naloxone training to librarians.
+Their goal was to ensure that those who were likely to witness an overdose would intervene.
 As of 2016, the number of lives saved from naloxone almost doubled.

 Will San Francisco Be the First U.S. City to Offer Safe Injection Sites?